rohit-mehra/rohit-mehra.github.io/_posts/2020-07-10-A-Pythonic-way-to-time-your-code-block.md

     print(f"[{code_block_name}] completed in {execution_time:.0f} seconds..")
 ```

 Using the v2 version - which yields the start time.
-The start time can be assigned to a variable in the with statement as followseconds..
+The start time can be assigned to a variable in the with statement as follows..

 ```python
 import pandas as pd